Writing for CUSPE

 - Communications (short, 1000-2000 words): These can be about science policy or science for policy, and other relevant topics.
 They should be similar in style to a policy brief or POSTnote.

-- Perspectives (short, maximum 1000 words): These include opinions on policy issues, interviews, policy debates, book reviews etc. While still being evidence-based, perspectives are less data-driven than communications.
+- Perspectives (short, 1000-2000 words): These include opinions on policy issues, interviews, policy debates, book reviews etc. While still being evidence-based, perspectives are less data-driven than communications.

 CJSP occasionally publishes: